julioarp/julioarp.github.io/index.md

 # Work in Progress

-“Moving for Welfare: The Effect of ACA Medicaid Expansion on Homelessness”, jointly with Johabed Olvera and Hilary Wegthing
+“Moving for Welfare: The Effect of ACA Medicaid Expansion on Homelessness”, jointly with Johabed Olvera and Hilary Wething

 “Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”, jointly with Felipe Lozano-Rojas, Johabed G. Olvera and Sumedha Gupta

 “Reelection Incentives, Political Budget Cycles and Fiscal Policy:  Evidence from Mexico’s Local Governments”, jointly with Gustavo Torrens

 “Economic and Ideological Motivations of Bureaucrats Decision-Making: Evidence from Brazil”, jointly with Paula Rettl, Anthony Bertelli, and Tainá Souza

-"The Spanish Mission Legacy on Native American Reservations", jointly with Lee J. Alston and Marie Duggan

 # Teaching